josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

    b.
 If they need to make minor changes, such as a change to the data types of a column in the model, how would they perform this in Power BI?

    c.
 How could they secure access to these reports to only their internal customer service agents?

+3. MT wants a way to monitor their data pipeline, including ETL, data preparation, and model training activities.
+How can they capture and visualize metrics to monitor for problems such as performance bottlenecks?
+How can they easily access the logs from a single location?

 **Prepare**